CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

    ![](images/ec2.png)

-1. On the instances page , click on each of the instance and review the configurations.
+1. On the instances page, click on each instance and review the configurations.

    ![](images/ec2.png)

-1. Click on the Web server instance , from the **Security** tab select the security group
+1. Click on the Web server instance, from the **Security** tab select the security group

    ![](images/wsinstancesummary.png)